krisannrausch-prog/bridal-recipe-collection/pages/about.md

 This project demonstrates that metadata is not neutral.
 Decisions about naming, description, and organization shape how users find and interpret information.
 By creating this collection, I gained a deeper understanding of how classification systems influence access and meaning, and how even small collections can reflect broader cultural and social dynamics.

 </div>

-## Reflection

-This project demonstrates that metadata is not neutral.
-Decisions about naming, description, and organization shape how users find and interpret information.
-By creating this collection, I gained a deeper understanding of how classification systems influence access and meaning, and how even small collections can reflect broader cultural and social dynamics.